- Academic Deadlines

 Health Services Fee

-The nonresident tuition fee is $264, effective Fall 2020 the nonresident tuition fee will be increased to $290.
+Nonresident tuition is $307 per unit.
 This fee is in addition to the enrollment and health fees, for students who are not residents of California for tuition purposes.
+Effective Fall 2022, non-resident tuition will be reduce to $304 per unit.

 - $40.00 Automobile permits per semester (hanger included)